 Moreover, other concurrent benefits include a reduction in blood pressure, LDL level, and glucose.

 Diabetes type 2 management: Not many studies have studied the role of intermittent fasting in diabetes management.
 But new research is starting to show a relationship between intermittent fasting and diabetes type 2 management (35).
-Reduced glucose level and insulin sensitivity are observed in patients with intermittent fasting (36).
+Reduced glucose levels and insulin sensitivity are observed in patients with intermittent fasting (36).

 Cardiovascular health: Studies in both animals and humans have shown a beneficial role of intermittent fasting.
-Intermittent fasting is shown to protect the heart, reduce cholesterol and blood pressure and other metabolic markers important for heart function (37,38,39).
+Intermittent fasting is shown to protect the heart, reduce cholesterol and blood pressure, and other metabolic markers important for heart function (37,38,39).

 Brain health: Intermittent fasting is shown to improve cognitive function.
 Since intermittent fasting mimics the ketogenic diet at the molecular level, the brain benefits of ketogenic can be expected on intermittent fasting as well (44,45,46).